 Content-based Acceleration

 Dual or concurrent enrollment in community college, college, or universityState policy leaves LEA to determine whether and to what extent dual enrollment in college is permitted, and whether students can be awarded high school credit for college courses.
-Some additional options click here, and California Colleges
+Information on dual enrollment at California Community Colleges or University of California can be found here.

 Middle school students permitted dual or concurrent enrollment in high school